stommen/stommen.github.io/_pages/education.md

 title: Education
 permalink: /education/
 description: |
   This page contains the courses I have taken during my university time.
-I hold a Degree of Master of Science in Engineering specialized in engineering physics from Chalmers University of Technology.
+I hold a Degree of Master of Science in Engineering specialized in engineering physics from Chalmers University of Technology, where I during my the first year of my Master's attended an exchange semester at Nanyang Technological University (NTU) in Singapore.
 I have also completed 60 ECTS of freestanding courses in Business and Economics from the University of Gothenburg.
-During spring 2025, I attended an exchange semester at Nanyang Technological University as part of my Master's studies in Physics.
 nav: true
 nav_order: 4
 display_categories: